Expert Advice On Improving Your Home

 Your payback period is the time to earn a net profit from your solar panels.
 It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Andover gets quite a bit of sunlight per day, so an average payback period could last up to 11.8 years per 5 kW of capacity.

-The specific required maintenance steps will vary based on the type of solar panels you have.
-At a minimum, you should clean and inspect each panel once a quarter.
-Your solar installer might offer comprehensive plans where they'll do the maintenance for you.
+The maintenance you'll need to do will vary based on the type of solar panels you have.
+At a minimum, you should clean and inspect each panel every three months.
+Your solar installer might offer comprehensive plans where they'll do the maintenance on your behalf.

 Other Andover, MA Home Services